Canadian Lutheran History

 Image from the 2022 ELCIC Global Mission Brochure for Congregations.
 Artwork by Catherine Crivici.

 Canadian Lutherans have been engaged in "Global" ministry and service in fascinating and changing ways.
-This storyline includes selected writings from those who served in diverse "overseas missions" and extends to contemporary considerations for loving and serving neighbours today.
+Read a post-TRC writing to think about this anew...

 Videos Soon to be released